OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

   2. Once the application is loaded click the **Users** link in the top menu bar.
   3. You should see a couple of users from your Office 365 account.
   4. Click the **See Trending Documents** next to one of the users.
-  5. You will see a number of documents trending for the current user.
+  5. You will see a number of documents currently trending around the current user.
   6. Close the browser window, terminate the debugging session and return to Visual Studio.

 Congratulations!
 You have created an MVC application that displays documents trending around users!
 Stay tuned for our new, richer Trending API.
 Released in a few weeks!